 9. Make Sure To Have a Clean Glass

-You’ve found the perfect natural sunlight, a way to subtly incorporate the wine logo a willing partner to pour and a few shots in, magic starts to happen.
+You’ve found the perfect natural sunlight, a way to subtly incorporate the wine logo a willing partner to pour, and a few shots in, the magic starts to happen.
 Surface reflection and perfect concentric ripples are coming together.

 Then, as the eye shifts, there it is.
 Fuzz.

-Lip prints, finger prints, fuzzy napkins all kill the shot.
-Can’t look away from that fuzz now, can you!
+Lip prints, fingerprints, and fuzzy napkins all kill the shot.
+Can’t look away from that fuzz now, can you?

 10. Handle Glasses by the Stem